amadeus4dev-examples/amadeus-ruby/README.md

 amadeus = Amadeus::Client.new(client_id: 'REPLACE_BY_YOUR_API_KEY', client_secret: 'REPLACE_BY_YOUR_API_SECRET')
 ```

-Alternatively it can be initialized without any paramters if the environment
+Alternatively it can be initialized without any parameters if the environment
 variables `AMADEUS_CLIENT_ID` and `AMADEUS_CLIENT_SECRET` are present.

 ```rb